Connect with us

 Burj Khalifa in Dubai.
 PHOTO | COURTESY

-A list of the top 10 tallest buildings in the world – ranked in terms of actual height in metres.
+A list of the top 10 tallest buildings in the world – ranked in terms of the actual height in metres.

 1. Burj Khalifa